MS in Data Science Curriculum

 Data Science Leveling Courses (3 courses, 12 credits maximum)

-Candidates who have not completed an undergraduate program of study in Mathematics, Computer Science, or Statistics or have not successfully completed (with a grade of B or better) academic courses in introductory Computer Programming in Python, Calculus, and Statistics, are required to complete leveling courses.
+Candidates who have not completed an undergraduate program of study in Mathematics, Computer Science, or Statistics or have not successfully completed (with a grade of B or better) academic courses in introductory Computer Programming in Python, Calculus, Linear Algebra, Probability and Statistics, are required to complete leveling courses.
 The graduate program director evaluates the unique background of each student at the time of acceptance into the graduate program to determine the number and type of leveling courses that are required.
 Some students may be required to complete up to 12 credits of leveling courses; others will be able to waive some number of these leveling courses based on prior undergraduate experience.
 An additional 30 credits of graduate-level coursework is then required to earn the MSDS degree.

 Spring Leveling